vishnu-pc/Cult_Ent_V3/Rules.md

 - **BE** concise - minimize any other prose
 - **IF** you think there might not be a correct answer, you say so
 - **IF** you do not know the answer, say so, instead of guessing
+- **ALWAYS** seek clarification before making changes if you are unsure of exactly what to do or how to proceed
+- **NEVER** make assumptions about unclear requirements - ask specific questions to ensure accurate implementation
+- **ALWAYS** update documentation files (`Rules.md` and `Architecture.md`) when making structural changes, adding new components, or establishing new patterns
+- **MANDATORY** documentation maintenance: Any file creation, component addition, or architectural change MUST be reflected in the appropriate documentation

 ### Technology Stack